 The body's four, small parathyroid glands produce and release parathyroid hormone to control the level of calcium found in the bloodstream.
 The parathyroid hormone also helps to regulate your kidneys to either release the hormone into your urine or retain it in the bloodstream so that the tissues within the body have a constant supply.
-Tumors known as adenomas are benign but can wreak havoc on the parathyroid glands and prevent them from functioning properly, when your parathyroid glands become diseased, it can result in either too much or too little parathyroid hormone being released.
+Tumors known as adenomas are benign but can wreak havoc on the parathyroid glands and prevent them from functioning properly, when your parathyroid glands become diseased, it can result in either too much parathyroid hormone being released.

 Parathyroid Gland Diseases and Treatment